 People with a weakened immune system, such as those with human immunodeficiency (HIV) infection

-Pregnant women are about 10 to 20 times more likely to get listeriosis than the general population, but pregnant women rarely become seriously ill or die.
-However, rarely, pregnant women with listeriosis pass the infection to the fetus or newborn, who may then die (see Listeriosis in Newborns).
+Pregnant women are about 10 to 20 times more likely to get listeriosis than the general population.
+Listeriosis can cause miscarriage, stillbirth, and premature birth, but pregnant women rarely become seriously ill or die.
+However, rarely, pregnant women with listeriosis pass the infection to the fetus or newborn, who may then become seriously ill (see Listeriosis in Newborns).

 People with listeriosis typically have chills, fever, and muscle aches (resembling the flu), with nausea, vomiting, and diarrhea.
 Usually, symptoms resolve in 1 to 7 days.